PLD’s Decodable Reading Books

 PLD recommends that once pre-literacy instruction (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) has been explicitly taught in Term 1, you need to screen your students in Week 10.
 Based on the results of the testing, create three ability groups so that targeted group teaching can be scheduled from the outset in Term 2.
 For more information on how to set up your teaching groups and how to establish a consistent screening and tracking process, click here.

-- Set 2 of the Home and Targeted Group Reading books, have been designed for Term 3 & 4 and feature CVC, CCVC, and CVCC words.
+- Set 2 of the Home and Targeted Group Reading books, have been created for Semester 2 and feature CVC, CCVC, and CVCC words.
 Prior to allocating students these sets, screen again (typically in Week 6 of Term 3 and 4).
 Download the screen HERE.

 By the end of Year 1, students should be ready to progress on from decodable reading books and be able to accurately and fluently read Stage 1 words and a percentage of Stage 2 words.
 To get your students here, PLD recommends the continuation of decodable reading material throughout Year 1.